eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-28_how-can-a-government-boost-low-fertility-rate-a-million-dollar-slogan-perhaps.md

 - - -

-This page is synchronized from the post: [How can a government boost low fertility rate?
-A million dollar slogan perhaps!?](https://steemit.com/@deanliu/how-can-a-government-boost-low-fertility-rate-a-million-dollar-slogan-perhaps)
+This page is synchronized from the post: ['How can a government boost low fertility rate?
+A million dollar slogan perhaps!?'](https://steemit.com/@deanliu/how-can-a-government-boost-low-fertility-rate-a-million-dollar-slogan-perhaps)